Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Piecewise OU processes and positive recurrence

 \subsection{Piecewise OU processes}

 We first define M-matrices.
 We call a matrix nonnegative when each element of the matrix is nonnegative.

-\begin{definition} [M-matrix] A $K \times K$ matrix $R$ is said to be an M-matrix if it can be expressed as $R=sI-N$ for some $s>0$ and some nonnegative matrix $N$ with the property that $\rho(N) \le s$, where $\rho(N)$ is the spectral radius of $N.$ The matrix $R$ is nonsingular if $\rho(N) < s$. \end{definition}
+\begin{definition}[(M-matrix)] A $K \times K$ matrix $R$ is said to be an M-matrix if it can be expressed as $R=sI-N$ for some $s>0$ and some nonnegative matrix~$N$ with the property that $\rho(N) \le s$, where $\rho(N)$ is the spectral radius of $N.$ The matrix $R$ is nonsingular if $\rho(N) < s$. \end{definition}

-We next define piecewise Ornstein-Uhlenbeck (OU) processes, which are special diffusion processes.
+We next define piecewise Ornstein--Uhlenbeck (OU) processes, which are special diffusion processes.
 Let $\{W(t)\}$ be a standard Brownian motion in any dimension.
 A $K$-dimensional diffusion process $Y$ is the strong solution to a stochastic differential equation of the form

 where the drift coefficient $b(\cdot)$ and the diffusion coefficient $\sigma(\cdot)$ have appropriate sizes and satisfy the following Lipschitz continuity condition: there exists some $C>0$ such that